 There are no EMI instances for central LFCs.
 63% deployed instances are gLite3.2 and the remaining 37% are gLite3.1.
 41 instances in total are present in the production infrastructure.

-DPM seems to be the service with the highest percentage of EMI release installations, unfortunately the same service versions were released in both gLite3.2 and EMI (same problem with gLite 3.1 and gLite3.2), therefore, getting precise figures from the information discovery system according to the publish number of version it is not possible.
+DPM seems to be the service with the highest percentage of EMI release installations, unfortunately the same service versions were released in both gLite3.2 and EMI (same problem with gLite 3.1 and gLite3.2), therefore, getting precise figures from the information discovery system according to the published version number is not possible.
 The DPM instances are 206 in total, of which 43.3% are EMI , 58.3% gLite 3.2 and 1.2% gLite 3.1.